kristopolous/Porter-Stemmer/README.md

 the [original Porter Stemmer from 1980](http://tartarus.org/martin/PorterStemmer/def.txt), covered by PorterStemmer1980.js, and the second corresponding to the [Porter2 stemming algorithm](http://snowball.tartarus.org/algorithms/english/stemmer.html), (rev. July 2005) covered by PorterStemmer2.js.

+These files have also been included in the spec directory for referencing.

 # Usage